ClinicalTrials.Veeva

 About

-This pilot study aims to explore the potential benefits of consuming Greek Bottarga (grey mullet fish roe) in overweight, pre-diabetic individuals.
+This pilot study aims to explore the potential benefits of consuming Greek bottarga (grey mullet fish roe) in individuals with at least one metabolic abnormality (low HDL cholesterol, high LDL cholesterol, high triglycerides, obesity, or HbA1c ≥ 5.7%) or a diagnosis of diabetes.

-The investigators anticipate that Bottarga supplementation will lead to improvements in lipid profiles, inflammation, and insulin resistance, which could promote the use of sustainable blue foods as part of a healthy diet.
+The investigators anticipate that bottarga supplementation will improve lipid profiles, inflammation markers, and insulin resistance, thereby supporting the potential use of sustainable blue foods as part of a healthy diet.

 Full description

 Rationale/goals: Greek Bottarga (Grey mullet fish roe) is a traditional marine or "blue" food "that is produced in a sustainable manner.
 Bottarga's composition supports that it has excellent nutritional properties, but to date no human/clinical studies have been published.
 This pilot study will explore the potential benefits of Bottarga consumption in humans.
 If the results show potential benefits, this would help promote more sustainable blue foods.
-Methods: Before initiating the crossover randomized controlled trial (RCT), the investigators will conduct a preliminary dose-testing study in five overweight and pre-diabetic adults, who will consume 20 g/day of Bottarga.
+Methods: Before initiating the crossover randomized controlled trial (RCT), the investigators will conduct a preliminary dose-testing study in five adults with at least one metabolic abnormality, who will consume 20 g/day of Bottarga.
 Participants will undergo clinical assessments before and after the dietary intervention to evaluate changes in metabolic health markers.

-The current randomized, controlled, cross-over pilot study (Open Label, Two-Arms) will investigate the metabolic effects of daily bottarga supplementation (versus a calorically equal dairy product) in 20 overweight and pre-diabetic participants for 8 weeks with a 2-week "washout" period between food supplement arms.
+The current randomized, controlled, cross-over pilot study (Open Label, Two-Arms) will investigate the metabolic effects of daily bottarga supplementation (versus a calorically equal dairy product) in 20 participants with at least one metabolic abnormality for 8 weeks with a 2-week "washout" period between food supplement arms.
 The primary outcome will be determined based on the most clinically important results observed during phase 1.
 Anticipated Results: The investigators expect Bottarga supplementation to be associated with more beneficial changes on lipid profiles, inflammatory markers and insulin resistance compared to baseline measures and to the calorically equivalent comparator food.

 Enrollment